24 Aug Listvyanka in One Day: Explore Baikal

 There are plenty of restaurants and cafes in Listvyanka, however, their prices are rather high and quality not that good.
 If you do not want to experiment or you have a limited budget, we recommend our favourite place – Cafe Podlemore on Gorkogo Street 31.
 You will get there different types of delicious, freshly made pastry but also full meals and a proper coffee.

-There are also other things to do around Baikal.
+There are also other things to do to explore Baikal.
 You can go for a day tour with the Circum Baikal Railway or visit Taltsy Museum, on the way to Irkutsk.

 If you are looking for a tailor-made trip to Baikal or personal advice, simply contact us.